 Your hours, services, common caller questions, booking rules, and how you want leads handled.
 We've built agents for dental practices, law firms, HVAC companies, veterinary clinics, home services, and more.

 The agents run 24/7.
-Answering calls, booking appointments, qualifying leads, texting you summaries.
-Running costs are roughly $40/mo paid directly to API providers — not to us.
+Answering calls, booking appointments, qualifying leads, texting you summaries. $30/mo for AI receptionist, $50/mo for the full agent team.
 No minute caps.
 No feature gates.
-No monthly vendor fees.
+Cancel anytime.

 Rosie has more customers — they've been at it longer.
 But their scale doesn't change the math: you're paying $1,788/year for appointment booking on Rosie vs $879/year on Milo.
 The question isn't who has more users, it's which gives you better value.